midtownclinicstlv/midtown-clinics-site/README.md

-  # MIDTOWN CLINICS (Copy)
+  # MIDTOWN CLINICS (Copy) (Copy)

-  This is a code bundle for MIDTOWN CLINICS (Copy).
-The original project is available at https://www.figma.com/design/bixnh5eKsrw9VE6W1TasL4/MIDTOWN-CLINICS--Copy-.
+  This is a code bundle for MIDTOWN CLINICS (Copy) (Copy).
+The original project is available at https://www.figma.com/design/ZzfHEoISzJSJAK7qYKc67S/MIDTOWN-CLINICS--Copy---Copy-.

   ## Running the code